How to choose the best 5G carrier network

 5G is coming to your town.
-Starting this spring, first Verizon and then AT&T, Sprint, and T-Mobile began rolling out 5G networks, dotting the US -- from Minneapolis to Dallas and New York to Los Angeles -- with faster 5G speeds.
+Starting this spring, first Verizon and then AT&T, Sprint, and T-Mobile began rolling out 5G networks, dotting the US -- from Minneapolis to Dallas and New York to Los Angeles -- with 5G speeds and faster wireless connections.

-Depending on where you live, you may not see it for a while, especially if you're more rural than urban.
+Depending on where you live, you may not see a 5G network for a while, especially if you're more rural than urban.
 And even when 5G does come to your area, coverage zones may be small and the reception may be iffy.
-But when it does, you'll need to know which carrier gives you the most for your money.
+But when the time comes, you'll need to know which carrier gives you the most for your money.

 5G goes global: We tested 5G speeds around the world.